liagason/Elemedu/README.md

 # elemedu
-An edutational material sharing platform for teachers
+An edutational material sharing platform for teachers.